xuguodong1999/third_party/README.md

-# deps for xgd-project
+# external

-**deps for xgd-project** is a repo to make cross-platform integration of some 3rdparty libraries easier, especially for cross-compiling on android, ios and wasm.
+**external** for xgd-project is a repo to make cross-platform integration of some 3rdparty libraries easier, especially for cross-compiling on android, ios and wasm.

-Instead of using `find_package` to find pre-installed libraries, **deps for xgd-project** is aimed at source integration.
+Instead of using `find_package` to find pre-installed libraries, **external** for xgd-project is aimed at source integration.

-Normally, **deps for xgd-project** is used as a git submodule.
+Normally, **external** for xgd-project is used as a git submodule.
 Once called by cmake from `add_subdirectory`, it will generate all targets but exclude from cmake `all` variable.
 A target will not be built from source until manually linked.

 Typical usage: